Rebecca and friends (page 2)

 — from The Little Prince by Antoine de Saint-Exupéry, 1943

-Here are some older and poorer quality images that I feel are still worth seeing:
+Here are some older and poorer quality images of Rebecca that I feel are still worth seeing:

 This image uses a poster of Mount Shuksan as a backdrop.